stephentyers1975/notes/git/git-commands.md

 `git reflog`
 ## go back to the last commit version of file
 `git restore filename`
+### or
+`git checkout filename`

 # Merging branches
-## switch to master branch you wish to pull changes from new feature branch
+## switch to master branch that you wish to pull changes into from the new feature branch
 `git checkout master`
-## pull to changes to master branch from feature branch - fast forward
+## pull to changes to master branch from the new feature branch - fast forward
 `git merge feature_branch`
-## pull to changes to master branch from feature branch - fast forward
+## pull to changes to master branch from feature branch - no fast forward
 `git merge --no-ff feature_branch`

 !['fast-forward'](/images/fastforward.png)